MOSMekawy/goodie-text-analyzer-backend/readme.md

      ```

 10. **Register Your Feature**
-    - In `main.ts`, import and include your new module if it needs to be part of the main server application.
+    - In your main module import and include your new module if it needs to be part of the main server application.
     - If your feature is only needed in the background worker, then you’d do a similar step in `worker.ts`.

 11. **Test & Validate**